mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

             -   Right now I am not specifying which features are categorical
             -   Interesting that XGB and LGBM show such different behaviours with the same amounts of early stopping
+                -   Yeah but the learning rate for XGB is 0.03, for LGBM is 0.01
             -   Compared to AmbrosM's LGBM, v13 is:
                 -   Better in CV 0.7952 (my CV) vs 0.7938 (their CV)
                 -   Better in LB (RAPIDS is higher than AmbrosM if you sort notebooks by score)